-General Instructions.
-In addition to these specific instructions, you should also use the 2012 General Instructions for Certain Information Returns.
+In addition to these specific instructions, you should also use the 2013 General Instructions for Certain Information Returns.
 Those general instructions include information about the following topics.

 - Backup withholding.

 - Electronic reporting requirements.

-- Penalties.
+- · Penalties.

 - Who must file (nominee/middleman).

-- · When and where to file.
+- When and where to file.

 - Taxpayer identification numbers.

-- Statements to recipients.
+- · Statements to recipients.

-- Corrected and void returns.
+- · Corrected and void returns.

 - Other general topics.

-You can get the general instructions at IRS.gov or by calling 1-800-TAX-FORM (1-800-829-3676).
+You can get the general instructions at www.irs.gov/ form1098c or by calling 1-800-TAX-FORM (1-800-829-3676).